Table of Contents

 - What Is The Difference Between Data Analytics, Predictive Analytics and Data Science?

-What Do Data Analysts Do?
+What Does a Data Analyst Do?

 While this role does not get nearly the same level of publicity as the more glamorous-sounding data scientist and data engineer, it can be a very fulfilling job in the right company, as well as a gateway to higher-level analytics positions.
 Data analysts can have a lot of freedom in choosing the directions they take in their analyses, and they often have the opportunity to see their work directly informing management decisions on a daily basis, which can be very satisfying, and a great source of professional pride.

-What is more, as a data analyst, you will develop highly transferable skills, which you can apply to many other roles in a variety of industries if you ever wish to change tracks in your career.
+What's more, as a data analyst, you will develop highly transferable skills, which you can apply to many other roles in a variety of industries if you ever wish to change tracks in your career.
 In addition, this role offers exposure to a variety of tools and analysis techniques, which not only increase your marketability as a data analyst, but are also useful in data science work, which can often be the next step on the career ladder for a seasoned analyst.

 Data analysts typically have a bachelor's degree, though that is not always required if you are able to convey skills you have acquired in your previous job experience as relevant to this role.

-Further Reading
+Data Analyst Further Reading

 Some good sources for further reading on doing analytics are the following: